flatiron/blacksmith/README.md

 ### Pages and Partials

-Pages and partials are tightly connected to it is prudent to consider them together:
+Pages and partials are tightly connected so it is prudent to consider them together:

 * **Pages** allowed you to specify **what type of content** you wish to render and where to render it within a given layout.
 * **Partials** are HTML fragments which are inserted into a layout, a page, or another partial.

+## Rendering Data Structure used by `blacksmith`

+**It's safe to skip this if you're not tinkering with `blacksmith` internals.** As we discussed `blacksmith` uses hierarchical rendering components.
+Each component inherits the relevant properties from its parent entity.
+The full hierarchy is:

+* Site
+  * Layout
+    * Partial
+    * Page
+      * Content
+      * Partial

+Notice that partials can _be specified by both layouts and pages._ In the event of a conflict the partials specified by the page will always be preferred.

+Lets examine a fully-formed data structure for rendering a given page:

 ``` js
   {